-- Supporting the immune system when it is easily triggered by seasonal or environmental challenges
+- Supporting an immune system easily triggered by seasonal or environmental challenges.

 - It is probably best not to combine herbs that stimulate the immune system with medications that suppress it.